rquarry/vagrant-GHOSTS/README.md

 # Ansible Environment:

 Multi-Machine Vagrant Environments:
-This Vagrantfile will create 2 Ubuntu 20.04 VM's:
+This Vagrantfile will creates VMs to demonstrate (Cargenie Mellon's GHOSTS NPC automation platform)[https://github.com/cmu-sei/GHOSTS]

-* ghostserver.demo.com - Host running Cargenie Mellon's GHOSTS NPC automation platform
+* ghostserver.demo.com - Ubuntu Host running GHOSTS server using the docker-compose.yml file from the project
 * ghostclient1.demo.com - Host with ASP.NET Core Runtime installed.
 Pending playbook additions for Cargenie Mellon's GHOSTS NPC Linux client.

-## Requirements:
+## Host Requirements:

-* Internet connection is a must!
+* An Internet connection
-* Make sure the VT support is enabled on your BIOS
-* Vagrant - 1.9.x or higher
+* Vagrant
-* Vagrant plugins - vagrant-proxyconf - needed if you are running behind proxy
-* Ansible: latest
+* Ansible
-* Virtualbox: latest
+* Virtualbox

 ## Other files included:
-- inventory (unused)
+- inventory-test.yml (unused): Ansible inventory file from original forked repo.
+Kept for reference
 - bootstrap-node.sh - sets hostname in /etc/hosts for each client
 - ghostserver_playbook.yaml - Uses docker compose to setup GHOSTS server
-- ghostclient_playbook.yaml - (Installs ASP.NET Core Runtime)[https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2004-]
+- ghostLinuxClient_playbook.yaml - Installs ASP.NET Core Runtime)[https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2004-], enables auto-login.
-- inventory-test.yaml - Not sure what this if for?

-## Connecting the dots:
+## Issues
-Before you run vagrant up, make sure that you updated the Vagrantfile to your desired configuration.

-Once you are done:
-- _vagrant up_
-  Wait for about 6 minutes to finish the build.
-Once done.
-You can try to ssh to your ansible-host vm.
-You can verify this by using "_vagrant status_"

-- _vagrant ssh ansible-host_
-  once you are login to your ansible-host vm, you can now verify if the other vm are reachable.
-The command to use is: "_ansible-playbook -i inventory playbook/ping.yml_"
+- The CMU binaries are provided from a box.com account that cannot be directly linked for the download.
+(Binaries must be downloaded)[https://github.com/cmu-sei/GHOSTS/wiki/Installation-from-distribution-binaries] into the repo root folder to be pushed up to the clients at build time.
+- The linux client (possibly the box being used) has issues with the host-only "private_network" which it assigns as eth1.
+Vagrant always makes eth0 a NAT adapter.
+The config in the Vagrant file activates eth1 and leaves eth0 disabled which causes vagrant not to be able to communicate via ssh and timeout during the build.
+Setup can be completed by activating eth0 using NetworkManager on the desktop.

-## Ansible Testing
+## To-Do

-## The Vagrantfile performs the following:
-- Defines the VM's with static private IP addresses, vcpu, memory and vagrant-box
-- Calls "bootstrap-node.sh" which puts IP/hostname information into /etc/hosts.
-This sets the host specific behavior of the playbook.
-- Calls playbooks depending on the "config.vm.define" directives in lines  58 - 73 of the Vagrant file.
+- Look more at automating the install of Grafana
+- Update windows client to extract ghosts, setup the config, and edit the registry to auto start.